gabrielkoerich/talks/meetup-devops.md

 ---

-# 2. Don't create unnecessary abstractions.
+# 2. Time is money.

 ^ G.